ceramicskate0/SharpExchange/README.md

 ```
 ## Dont use for evil or if not authorized to do so.
 This is for educational purposes only.
 Not an exploit.

+## If someone decides to use this (its already flagged by some A/V's on disk) IOC:

+- Its C#, so AMSI is likely in play on modern systems where it is enabled

+- Can write text file to disk

+- Uses default .NET user agent string (For example: ... .NET CLR ...)